chaosgrid/ExtraCamWindow/README.md

 ## How to use

 This plugin adds a new actor class called "ExtraCamWindowActor" which is derived from CameraActor.
-To use it, simply put an ExtraCamWindowActor into your scene.
+To use it, simply copy the "Plugins" folder into your game project root directory and then put an ExtraCamWindowActor into your scene.
 Note that the extra camera window has a serious performance impact as the scene is rendered another time.

 <img alt="Customg Settings" src="https://raw.githubusercontent.com/chaosgrid/ExtraCamWindow/master/extraCamWindowPlugin.png" width="400" \>